Four Key Steps to Planning and Communication

 - Q: Are you sure it’s legal to require your employees to get vaccinated?

 A: Yes, absolutely.
 Federal law supports workplace vaccination requirements.
-The Biden administration now requires businesses with more than 100 workers to require vaccinations or mandate weekly testing.
 This is about what’s safest for our workers and customers.

 - Q: Is it fair to require employees to get vaccinated to keep their jobs?